kawinpat/profile/README.md

 Then bring your generate SSH Key to set in the menu SSH and GPG keys on your github account setting.

-Or use this link -> https://github.com/settings/keys
+Or use this URL -> https://github.com/settings/keys
 ```

 ### Add "deploy": "sh deploy.sh" in script in your package.json. *****